Sonnet 45

 Of chance, the rules of which remain unknown,

-And winning such, what could contenders gain
+And winning thus, what could contenders gain

 Were legions great the paltry to o’erthrow?